doky83/Used-Car-Sales-Analysis-/README.md

  3. Data cleaning and Formatting

   ### Explanatory Data Analytics
-  EDA inovles exploring the used car data to answer key questions
+  EDA inovles exploring the used car data to answer key questions.
+Such as :
+  1. Price by Manufacturer name
+  2. Which car type is sold the most ?
+  3. Whats the sum of Margin by Manufacturer's name?
+  4. How many cars are been sold?

+  ### Result/ Findings